 Audiences are permitted and encouraged.
 Before the round begins, request that all cell phones be turned off.
-When a speaker has entered the room to give their speech, the chairperson/timekeeper should announce to the judges the name of the contestant and the topic selected from the speaker's topic slip.
-This information may be written on a board if one is available in the contest room while the judge is writing notes on the previous speaker.
-The chairperson/timekeeper should give the judges time to write the speaker's name and topic on the ballot before allowing the speaker to begin.
+When a speaker has entered the room to give their speech, the chairperson/timekeeper should announce to the judges the name of the contestant (or code assigned) and the topic selected from the speaker's topic slip.
+This information may already appear on the ballot, if electronic ones are being used.
+If not, the chairperson/timekeeper should give the judges time to write the speaker's name or code and topic on the ballot before allowing the speaker to begin.